Who doesn’t love a great cocktail? Especially one as balanced as this one. That is why I named it the balanced Boulevardier cocktail recipe.

 - Port wine

-How to mix a balanced boulevardier cocktail
+How to mix the boulevardier

-To begin with, I fill my cocktail shaker halfway with ice and add 1 ounce of scotch, 1 ounce of Campari and 1 ounce of sweet vermouth.
+Add 1 ounce of scotch, 1 ounce of Campari and 1 ounce of sweet vermouth.

-Lastly, I plop the twist into the Boulevardier cocktail!
+Add the twist into the Boulevardier cocktail!

 It’s a beautiful color isn’t it?